On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Introduction

-Boxes of arbitrarily large diameter and constant volume show that $\iq(K)$ is in general not bounded from below by any constant $c>0$.
-In the spirit of the reverse isoperimetric inequality by Ball~\cite{ball1991volume}, one may wonder whether there is a suitable linear transformation $A$ such that the linear image~$AK$ of~$K$ has an isodiametric quotient that \emph{can} be bounded away from zero.
+Boxes of arbitrarily large diameter and constant volume show that $\iq(K)$ is in general not bounded from below by any constant $c>0$ that only depends on the dimension~$n$.
+In the spirit of the reverse isoperimetric inequality by Ball~\cite{ball1991volume}, it is natural to ask whether there is a suitable linear transformation~$A$ such that the linear image~$AK$ of~$K$ has an isodiametric quotient that \emph{can} be bounded away from zero.

 Makai Jr.~\cite{makai1978on} posed the conjecture that there is always a linear image whose isodiametric quotient is at least as large as that of a regular simplex.
 He was motivated by an application to the minimal density of non-separable lattice arrangements of convex bodies, and based his conjecture on the solution of the reverse isodiametric problem in the plane, which was found by Behrend~\cite{behrend1937ueber} already in 1937.